 Other key findings from the survey include:

-- Three-quarters (75%) of parents would like to see more career connected learning, hands-on, and internship opportunities in Washington.
+- Three-quarters (75%) of parents would like to see more career connected learning, hands-on learning, and internship opportunities in Washington.

 - Parents overwhelmingly agree that a post-high school credential – such as completion of an apprenticeship, industry certificate, or apprenticeship, or two- or four-year degree – is necessary to be successful in a career.